Sid-Sun/replicator-kuma/README.md

                 - Obviously, this presumes main is updated before replica, so, don't update replica before main :)
             2. notifs tables might be more or less stable on uptime-kuma
         3. `replicator-notifs.sh` uses a separate file for these two tables - all other tables follow the classic mechanism of hashes across entire dump so they remain unaffected and free from any quirks
-        4. To use `replicator-notifs.sh` edit Dockerfile to copy it instead of vanilla `replicator.sh` to the container
-        5. Another mechanism to do this could be to use restic snapshot IDs, storing the last applied snapshot in a file on container (or data, but yah) and applying snapshot change if the ID changes - the main instance is consistent in not creating snapshot without change to data.
-This remains unimplemented, one quirk of this would be:
+        4. `replicator-snapshots.sh` - use restic snapshot IDs, storing the last applied snapshot in a file on container (or data, but yah) and applying snapshot change if the ID changes - the main instance is consistent in not creating snapshot without change to data.
+One quirk of this would be:
             - If the replica notifs are updated but main is the same, the change won't be reconsiled to replica from main unless the container restarts (assuming last applied file is in container)
 6. P.S.
 You need to run `restic init` to initialize backup repo - Replicator Kuma won't do this for you